MwaiBanda/Momentum/MomentumiOS/README.md

 # Momentum Church: Indiana (iOS)
-Payments App for Momentum Church in Indiana.
-Built in Kotlin Multiplatform Mobile(KMM) with SwiftUI, the app allows users to make payments to the church, edit & update account information.
+Payments & Sermon Streaming App for Momentum Church in Indiana.
+Built in Kotlin Multiplatform Mobile(KMM) with SwiftUI, the app allows users to make payments to the church, stream past sermons, edit & update account information.
 Persists data locally with SQLDelight and Remote with Firebase.
 The apps are architected to emphasize code sharing, so all core business logic written in the SDK, Android & iOS app only contain presentation logic, viewmodels and tests.

 ## Dependencies
 - Stripe